 - You are injured while on public transportation.

-Med Pay covers all reasonable and necessary medical bills and/or funeral expenses up to the policy limits.
+Med Pay covers (or reimburses) all reasonable and necessary medical bills and/or funeral expenses up to the policy limits.
 Such expenses can include (without limitation):

 - Doctor’s bills;